nf-core/eager/docs/usage.md

 #### `--pmdtools_reference_mask`

 Can be used to set a reference genome mask for PMDTools.
+Default: none

 #### `--pmdtools_max_reads`

 The maximum number of reads used for damage assessment in PMDtools.
 Can be used to significantly reduce the amount of time required for damage assessment in PMDTools.
 Note that a too low value can also obtain incorrect results.
+Default: 10000

+#### `--pmdtools_first`

+Outputs the deamination rate at the first position only, but with a standard error.
+Default: off

+#### `--pmdtools_platypus`

+Specifies to analyse CpG dinucleotides separately.
+This can be useful for analysing UDG-treated mammalian nuclear DNA, as CpG-context cytosines are almost always methylated and ot affect by UDG treatment, and can allow you to visualise damage patterns on UDG treated data.
+Default: off

 ### BAM Trimming Parameters